iamkarthikbk/eudyptula/README.md

 As always, please send the full module (following the proper kernel coding style rules), and "proof" of it working properly.
-And remember to use your id of "a24a6bdd6a14" in the Subject line properly.
+And remember to use your id of "YOUR_ID" in the Subject line properly.